EPa02/geo/versions/places_enhanced_1.1/places_enhanced/README.md

-# GeoGuessr Chrome Extension
+### GeoGuessr Chrome Extension ###
 - Location overlay
+- learnable meta for every state featured on geoguessr

-KEYBINDS WITH SAFE-MODE OFF
+### KEYBINDS WITH SAFE-MODE OFF ###
 - press `Ctrl + Shift` to display a custom popup with the location information.
 - 'SAFE-MODE' Checkbox in settings menu

+Currently full meta added for:
+- Malaysia